 Rosie Sander's unique style of painting pushes the boundaries of Botanical Art and whilst fitting loosely into the tradition of the genre, the size of her compositions and intense richness of colour sets her apart from her contemporaries.
 The Flower paintings have a sensuous quality and drama that is unrivalled in contemporary botanical painting and her paintings of fruit and vegetables combine this quality with a realism that makes them 'good enough to eat'.

 Rosie has been awarded five Gold medals by the Royal Horticultural Society and won the Royal Academy miniature award.
-She has had several books published , the most important of which is 'The English Apple' published by Phaidon Press.
+She has had several books published , the most important of which is 'The English Apple' published by Phaidon Press in 1980 and re designed, updated and republished as 'The Apple Book' by Frances Lincoln in 2010.

 Rosie currently lives in Devon where she gives residential or non residential botanical painting courses.